 Portal to the Universe The web's best one-stop shopping for the latest news in astronomy and space-related features.
 Plus blogs, video podcasts, audio podcasts, images, and videos from international sources.

-Royal Astronomical Society of Canada The national organization of amateur astonomers in Canada with local branches in every province.
+Royal Astronomical Society of Canada (RASC) The national organization of amateur astonomers in Canada with local branches in every province.
 Membership includes the essential Observer's Handbook.
 Beginners are always welcome!
 There is an active group in St. John's with monthly meetings.
 (Maybe interested amateurs would like to start a group in Corner Brook?)

 NASA app (available for Android and iPad) - provides access to a huge amount of information about NASA, its many missions and the cosmos, delivered via feature stories, photos, videos, live webcasts and more